epikoder/laravel-payment-gateway/README.md

 #### Extendable payment gateway to manage different gateways in your application.

-This package allows you to manage different payment providers within your application with ease. and provides base to add any payment provider on-the-fly.
+This package allows you to manage different payment providers within your application with ease. and provides base to add any payment provider on-the-fly. see [live demo](https://lpg-demo.herokuapp.com)

 ### Default providers to be implemented